seabilwe/SAGTA_1/README.md

   LIZMAP_PROJECTS=/tmp/lizmap/docker-compose/lizmap/instances
   LIZMAP_DIR=/tmp/lizmap/docker-compose/lizmap
   ```
-* Copy the `plugins` folder from the [SAGTA plugin folder](https://github.com/kartoza/SAGTA/tree/main/plugins)
-you have cloned previously into the folder `lizmap/plugins/`
+* Copy the `plugins` folder from the [SAGTA plugin folder](https://github.com/kartoza/SAGTA/tree/main/plugins) you cloned previously into the folder `lizmap/plugins/`
-* Copy the QGIS projects from the [SAGTA QGIS projects](https://github.com/kartoza/SAGTA/tree/main/projects/map_downloader)
-you have previously cloned to `lizmap/instances/`
+* Copy the QGIS projects from the [SAGTA QGIS projects](https://github.com/kartoza/SAGTA/tree/main/projects/map_downloader) you previously cloned to `lizmap/instances/`
 * Get the services up by running `docker-compose up -d`
-* The default login credentials is `admin:admin`
+* The default login credentials are `admin:admin`
 * To activate the Profile tool follow the instructions specified in